ExplicITConsulting/set-outlooksignatures.com/search.en.md

         let filesToLoad = Object.keys(languages).map(lang => languages[lang]);
         let filesLoaded = 0;

-        // Function to check if all files are loaded function checkIfReady() {
+        function checkIfReady() {
             filesLoaded++;
             if (filesLoaded === filesToLoad.length) {
                 searchInput.placeholder = "What are you looking for?";
                 searchInput.disabled = false;

-                // Add event listeners AFTER the indexes are ready document.getElementById('search-button').addEventListener('click', performSearch);
+                document.getElementById('search-button').addEventListener('click', performSearch);

                 searchInput.addEventListener('keydown', (event) => {